Trapped Gas Pain: Why It Hurts, Where It Happens and How to Get Relief

 - Gas accumulates faster than it moves.
 Normally, gas moves through the colon in a steady wave and exits as flatulence or is partially absorbed into the bloodstream.
 When gut motility slows, because of constipation, stress, or food intolerances, gas builds up behind slow-moving stool.

 - Gas reaches a flexure and stalls.
 The colon has natural bends where gas pools more easily.
-A gas bubble reaching one of these bends and failing to pass leads to the localised pain described below.
+A gas bubble reaching one of these bends and failing to pass leads to localised pain.

 - The pain signal fires.
 The gut wall stretches to accommodate accumulated gas.
 This stretching activates pain receptors, which send signals to the brain interpreted as cramping, pressure, or sharp pain depending on the speed and degree of distension.